mushon/nibal/en.md

 {.meta}
 [](fg:blank)
 [](map/#31.37125,34.28097,13.97,40.0,1.2/+wayback:20231101,~labels_he "Satellite image of the designated “humanitarian zone” in al-Mawasi, Khan Yunis, May 2023 (ESRI Wayback)")
-From the start of the offensive, Israel designated a “humanitarian zone” near the southern town of al-Mawasi.
+At the beginning of the offensive, Israel designated a “humanitarian zone” near the southern town of al-Mawasi.

 {.meta}